owncloud/docs/docs/antora-site-structure.md

 ### Other Necessary Directories

-Beside the necessay directories for node, other important directories are:
+Beside the necessary directories for node, other important directories are:
 ```
 bin/               helper scripts to maintain the documentation
 book_templates/    template file(s) to create the pdf file